How to start travel blog? Have you ever thought about it? I bet you did many times?

 Now, it is time to do real work – writing some posts.
-As you are probably a traveller some ideas comes to your mind already.
+As you are probably a traveller, some ideas come to your mind already.

 Travel post types

-- reporting post – this type of post can be created from the adventures you have encountered, e.g. in this blog we have a section ‘Around Australia’ where we describe our traveling story.
-You normally don’t provide facts or statistics about the place you went and rather your personal experience.
+- reporting post – this type of post can be created from the adventures you have encountered, e.g. in this blog, we have a section ‘Around Australia’ to describe our travelling story.
+You normally don’t provide facts or statistics about the place you went to and rather your personal experience.

 - informative post – facts, statistics, places to stay, e.g. https://www.aussietowns.com.au/

-- product review post – this is the best way to promote and sell a product.
+- A product review post is the best way to promote and sell a product.
 I don’t recommend doing this type of post before getting some traffic to your website

 - guest post – this is where you allow other bloggers to submit their content for a ‘price’ of a backlink to their site.
 You can use this type of post if you are not travelling and you don’t have original content

 - sponsored post – you can allow other bloggers to post on your site for a price.
-This can be a good idea when your website brings a lot of traffic already and you simply want to make money from sponsored posts
+This can be a good idea when your website brings a lot of traffic already, and you want to make money from sponsored posts.

-- make sure your post is SEO optimized with low competition keywords (I recommend Keysearch as you first SEO tool)
+- make sure your post is SEO optimized with low competition keywords (I recommend Keysearch as your first SEO tool)

 - make sure you include photos and videos inside your post to make it more interactive

-- use readable fonts (you don’t guess how many blogs have fonts that are really hard to read)
+- use readable fonts (you won’t guess how many blogs have fonts that are really hard to read)

 - bold your text in some areas to let Google know this is an important part

 - format your headings with H2 and H3 headers (post title is your H1 header)

 - lastly, but more importantly, make sure your post does not have grammatical errors